 Claire Gleitman, Professor of English and Program Coordinator

 Women's and Gender Studies is an interdisciplinary program that provides the opportunity for feminist study, research, and community involvement.
 Focusing on women and gender as crucial categories of analysis, the program seeks to explore their intersections with race, class, sexuality, and nation (among other social categories).
 Our classes promote the ongoing interrogation of power and privilege, and an understanding of how gendered inequalities are perpetuated, maintained, and subverted.
 We support intellectual projects and activities that foster community on campus and contribute to the ongoing production of knowledge about women and gender from an intersectional perspective.

-For an updated list of approved courses for the Women's and Gender Studies minor, see the coordinator or visit the women’s and gender studies website.
+An updated list of approved elective courses for the Women's and Gender Studies minor is maintained by the coordinator and on the women’s and gender studies website.